courtney08/MissionDemolition2/README.md

-## What I added to the game to make cooler:
+## What I added to the game to make it cooler:
 ### Some background music that reminds me of games that are calming